tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration.md

 # Overview

-The following enhanced configuration use cases are described in separate documents.
+The following enhanced configuration use cases are described in their respective documents:

 - [Separate mail & Matrix domain](./enhanced-configuration/separate-mail-matrix-domain.md)
 - [Federation with external identity provider](./enhanced-configuration/idp-federation.md)